The-Microservice-Dungeon/player-sharp/README.md

 Without a external DB the player itself is ephemeral with each deployment unless a persistent claim is used - but that is okay for a player.
 - **Rich UI:** At least the map should be visualized using a rich UI.
 Conceptually the map is treated as a graph structure and could also be visualized this way.
 Libraries like [D3.js](https://d3js.org/) could be used.
 How the UI will be presented is still unclear.
 React is used as UI Framework but I'm also thinking about some kind of static webpage using [Graphviz](https://graphviz.org/) as it would also be fun.
 - **Websockets:** If the player uses any kind of presentation (Logs, UI or similar) websockets should be used.
+- **State<u>less</u>:** Kinda impossible to develop the player completely stateless but however the state should be kept to a minimum.
+For example it is not necessary to care about the games current state besides the registration.

 ## 🚩 Prerequisites
 - .NET (Core) 6 and .NET CLI